Skip to main content

 USA Fellowships provide $50,000 unrestricted awards to artists across disciplines.
 The program recognizes both artistic excellence and civic engagement.
 Approximately 60 fellowships are awarded annually, making this one of the largest unrestricted fellowship programs in the country.

-Creative Capital provides project-based support including funding (up to $50,000), comprehensive professional development, and ongoing advisory services throughout project development.
+Creative Capital provides project-based support including funding (up to $50,000), complete professional development, and ongoing advisory services throughout project development.
 The program focuses on innovative, adventurous projects that push artistic boundaries.

 Joan Mitchell Foundation offers multiple fellowship programs including unrestricted awards ($60,000), emergency grants, and the Creating a Living Legacy (CALL) program supporting artists' estate planning.
 The foundation focuses specifically on painters and sculptors.